Wobblyyyy/neomoonfly/readme.md

 the creator of _moonfly_, maintains another theme named _nightfly_, which is available [here](https://github.com/bluz71/vim-nightfly-guicolors).

-I fully intend on keeping _neomoonfly_ completely up-to-date with the original _moonfly_ color scheme, but this is a fork of the project: there will invariably be some divergences.

 ## Screenshots

 Check out some screenshots [here](./screenshots/readme.md).

 ## Quickstart

 Here's an example of getting _neomoonfly_ set up.
-This configures all of the default options (you could omit all of the `let` statements and be completely fine) and sets the color scheme to _neomoonfly_.
+This configures all of the default options (you could omit all of lines starting with `let` and be completely fine) and sets the color scheme to _neomoonfly_.
 ```vim
 let g:nmfCursorColor = 0
 let g:nmfItalics = 1